segunak/SegunAkinyemi.com/docs/_posts/2024-11-18-dough-diaries-jefferson-city.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d6238.323628762869!2d-92.17413592451324!3d38.576121371794414!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87db5e44645bacbd%3A0x5a183e9887853320!2sYanis%20Coffee%20Zone!5e0!3m2!1sen!2sus!4v1731978356874!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

+## Scooters Coffee

+This is a chain that can be found throughout the Midwest.
+I first discovered them during the summer of 2016 in Omaha, Nebraska.
+I was there for an internship and—given that I was limited to public transportation—didn't do much cinnamon roll exploring.
+Scooter's was my rock during that time.
+The working man's cinnamon roll is what I'd call this.
+It's good; it won't (and shouldn't) win any awards, but it's good.
+Dependable.
+Reliable.
+It's a drive-through, so it's like a grab-and-go cinnamon roll.

+<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3118.9377556736235!2d-92.21362862451296!3d38.58128117179327!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87db5f27c1064501%3A0x3602682185f443d4!2sScooter&#39;s%20Coffee!5e0!3m2!1sen!2sus!4v1731978625222!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Plate & Pour

 They win the creativity award for cinnamon rolls in Jefferson City.
 They had a very unique cinnamon roll with a maple/caramel-like icing that was awesome.
 Warmed up very well.
 This spot also wins the aesthetic award of all the cinnamon roll spots I visited.
 Very bright, warm, inviting decor.
 A lot of effort was clearly put into making this place look good.
 The cinnamon roll also stood out.
 It was gooey—in a good way, not in the "they didn't let this bake long enough" way.
 Good stuff all around.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3119.255116225494!2d-92.17115262451343!3d38.573972571794926!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87db5fa4ea03a9f3%3A0xd0e90fc16f93dc5b!2sPlate%20%26%20Pour!5e0!3m2!1sen!2sus!4v1731978383703!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

-## Schulte's Fresh Foods

-They had so many cinnamon roll options here I wasn't able to reasonably try them all during my stay.
-There's a bakery section in the store with a case the length of a rather long wall filled with freshly baked pastries, and an entire section dedicated to cinnamon rolls.
-It's almost as if they let the bakers try out different kinds of cinnamon rolls to see what works.
-I tried at least three different types: icing, cream cheese, and some sort of tres leches fusion, and there were still a handful of others I didn't get to.
-Locals also let me know this is the best place in town to get donuts.
-The baking team here goes hard.
-Everything here was good.

-<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3120.129655369176!2d-92.20298132451447!3d38.5538264717994!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87db5e994a24de9f%3A0x7fbdc07df18f3d29!2sSchulte&#39;s%20Fresh%20Foods!5e0!3m2!1sen!2sus!4v1731978481846!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

-## Perkins American Food Co.

-Really large cinnamon rolls, jumbo-sized, but size isn't everything.
-These were alright.
-My family shared the same opinion, with some of them having harsher reviews than what I'm willing to publish on this generally positive and upbeat blog I like to keep.
-Where they excel though is with omelettes.
-The omelettes were fire, and we did actually end up ordering again here—not for cinnamon rolls, but for omelettes.
-We all have our talents; cinnamon rolls may not be theirs, but those omelettes—exceptional.

-<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3120.039836464265!2d-92.19841062451431!3d38.55589597179904!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87db5e9b04c40ddf%3A0x333fe53c06c30ccd!2sPerkins%20American%20Food%20Co.!5e0!3m2!1sen!2sus!4v1731978599856!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

-## Scooters Coffee

-This is a chain that can be found throughout the Midwest.
-I first discovered them during the summer of 2016 in Omaha, Nebraska.
-I was there for an internship and—given that I was limited to public transportation—didn't do much cinnamon roll exploring.
-Scooter's was my rock during that time.
-The working man's cinnamon roll is what I'd call this.
-It's good; it won't (and shouldn't) win any awards, but it's good.
-Dependable.
-Reliable.
-It's a drive-through, so it's like a grab-and-go cinnamon roll.

-<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3118.9377556736235!2d-92.21362862451296!3d38.58128117179327!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x87db5f27c1064501%3A0x3602682185f443d4!2sScooter&#39;s%20Coffee!5e0!3m2!1sen!2sus!4v1731978625222!5m2!1sen!2sus" width="100%" height="450" style="border:0;" allowfullscreen=""  referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Hy-Vee